-Your search for meaning is likely to precipitate a clear idea, in moral and ethical terms at least, of where you are going.
+You are likely to have a clear idea, in moral and ethical terms at least, of where you are going.
 You may take many turns in getting there, practically.
 However, the setbacks you may encounter as you turn your North Star vision into action will seem more like opportunities than obstacles.

 6. You ditch sadness and build happiness

-Chasing happiness is unlikely to achieve happiness.
-However, happiness, or at least contentment, can be a consequence of living a life of meaning and purpose.
+Chasing happiness is unlikely to be successful.
+However, happiness, or at least contentment, can result from living a life of meaning and purpose.

 7. You learn about and embrace change